CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** Network Load Balancing **

-The Network Load Balancing feature allows two or more Windows Server to provide network services over TCP / IP at a common address.
+The Network Load Balancing feature allows two or more Windows servers to provide network services over TCP / IP at a common address.
 The servers and services are independent and do not share resources.
 Network requests to the shared address are distributed to the servers in the federation.

 ** NIC teaming **